balomus/portfolio/README.md

 # Stephen Mercier Portfolio

-This is a simple React app that I created for FreeCodeCamp.org's 25 + 5 Clock project.
+This is a simple portfolio page that I created to share my work as a web developer.

 ## Check it out here!
 https://stephen-mercier.com/